Murataydinunimi/dbt_gostudent/README.md

 **full_refresh** is false because we never want to lose our historical data.
 All the models of this folder will be materialized under the **data_lake** schema (e.g., **db_name.data_lake.model_name**)

 As said before, our dbt models will be running inside a postgres container and we will have another container, pgadmin, for interacting with our data in a more flexible way.
 Since we have more than one container, using docker-compose becomes highly useful.
-It is a configuration file used with Docker Compose, a tool that simplifies defining and running multi-container Docker applications.
+It is a tool that simplifies defining and running multi-container Docker applications.
+When you create services with docker-compose, there is a common network created which further simplifies the data transfer between the services.
 This is how a **docker-compose.yml** file looks like ;

 ![{F2C5DC8B-AAB6-410E-A081-5C3C4771E4FD}](https://github.com/user-attachments/assets/0886964a-15fd-4623-b0a5-c8f485f50471)